defaultxr/xr-abstractions/README.md

 `cnum` - control number. use your keyboard's numpad to increase or decrease a number. use 8 to increase it or 2 to decrease it. probably won't work if your numlock is on.

-`colors` - outputs a pd color when the left inlet is banged. otherwise, the inlets take floats: from left, the red amount, green amount, and blue amount.

 `c` - midi continuous controller interface

-`cpuload` - display current CPU load average

-`cview` - view all incoming midi CC

 `editmode` - (try to) detect edit mode